Canopus-Development/Canopus/SECURITY.md

   - Steps to reproduce the vulnerability.
   - Any potential impact or risk.

-- **Discord Server**: Join our official [Canopus Development Discord Server](http://discord.gg/cYy3ejaUdw) for real-time communication with our team.
+- **Discord Server**: Join our official [Kanopus Development Discord Server](http://discord.gg/cYy3ejaUdw) for real-time communication with our team.
 You can report vulnerabilities directly to the dedicated security channel.

 ### Response Time